PharmaLedger-IMI/helm-charts/charts/fgt/README.md

   - FGT API url - The url where your API is exposed to - e.g. "https://fgt-mah-api.pharma-company.com/traceability"
   - bdnsHosts - The Centrally managed and provided BDNS Hosts Config
   - credentials - Your secret credentials file which is used as a secret seed for access to all data

+Additional remarks:

+- We have experienced some issues when using an AWS ALB in combination with an AWS WAF - therefore please disable the following rules in your WAF in the AWS-AWSManagedRulesCommonRuleSet:
+  - CrossSiteScripting_BODY
+  - SizeRestrictions_BODY
+  - GenericLFI_BODY
+  - NoUserAgent_HEADER
+- For sandbox environments, please install the traceability instance first, wait for readiness and afterwards install the other three participants (mah, whs and pha)

 ## Usage